TiermoInvin/Lively/ROADMAP.md

 ## QOL Improvements

 # Future
-## Desktop and Linux Support for Phones
+## Web, Desktop and Linux Phone Support
+## Athlete Training
+- I just don't really know that much about it.
 ## Mood/Stress Tracking
 - Sort of like the one made by these Ivy League students that are in a sort of grid of coloured circles.
 Kind of like the political compass of emotions.
 - I can't find the source for this and I'm not even sure they're Ivy League students.